mariostam/llm-feature-eng-recsys/thesis_project_documentation.md

 5.  **Final Parameter Tuning:** The final step was to replicate the optimal creative settings found during testing in AI Studio.
 The `temperature` was set to `1.0` to encourage creative and diverse thematic connections, and `top_p` was set to `0.95` to control the sampling nucleus.
 These parameters were explicitly added to the `GenerationConfig` in the production code to ensure the results from the pipeline would match the high quality observed during interactive development.

+     The choice of `temperature=1.0` was a deliberate decision to encourage creative and diverse thematic connections from the LLM.
+While a lower temperature (e.g., 0) would yield more deterministic and reproducible outputs, it can also lead to more generic or repetitive responses.
+For the purpose of generating rich, compelling, and thematically insightful keywords, allowing for a degree of variability and creativity was deemed beneficial, even if it introduced a subtle level of non-determinism compared to a strictly deterministic setting.
+     This ensured the LLM could explore a wider range of relevant thematic concepts, enhancing the quality of the generated features.

 This rigorous, test-driven approach resulted in a final prompt that is concise, effective, and precisely configured for the task, providing high confidence in the quality of the feature generation pipeline.

 ### 2.4.
 Cloud-Native Development Environment